 The steadfast son who built the operational backbone of The Salvation Army, steering its global expansion and social mission.

-Bramwell Booth was born into a movement.
-As the eldest son of Salvation Army founders William and Catherine Booth, his life was inseparable from the organization's fiery evangelism and social work.
-He was not merely an heir; from a young age, he was its chief architect of administration.
-As the first Chief of Staff, his logistical mind and relentless drive built the framework that transformed a passionate revivalist mission into a global charitable force.
-He oversaw the creation of its social services programs, its publishing empire, and its international structure.
-Succeeding his father as General in 1912, he led the Army through the turmoil of World War I, where its frontline service cemented its reputation.
-His tenure, however, ended in a painful, public crisis when the Army's High Council voted to remove him, a dramatic schism that reflected the tensions between autocratic tradition and modern governance.
+Bramwell Booth, eldest son of Salvation Army founders William and Catherine, served as the organization's first Chief of Staff.
+Born in 1856, he built the administrative framework that turned a revivalist mission into a global charitable force.
+He oversaw social services programs, a publishing empire, and international expansion.
+Succeeding his father as General in 1912, he led the Army through World War I, where its frontline service earned widespread respect.
+His tenure ended in a public crisis when the Army's High Council voted to remove him, a schism reflecting tensions between autocratic tradition and modern governance.

 The biggest hits of 1856